 The type shall have the value ‘0’ for viewport-relative overlays and ‘1’ for sphere-relative overlays.
-Depending on the value of type, the 3gpp_overlay attribute may further include the corresponding configuration information sphere_relative_overlay_config (type = ‘1’) or the viewport_relative_overlay_config (type = ‘0’).
+Depending on the value of type, the 3gpp_overlay attribute may further include the corresponding configuration information sph_rel_overlay_config (type = ‘1’) or the vp_rel_overlay_config (type = ‘0’).

-A set of flags describing interactivity of the overlay may be included in the optional overlay_info parameter defined in clause Y.6.4.3.4.
+A set of flags describing interactivity of the overlay may be included in the optional overlay_info parameter defined in Annex Y.6.4.3.4.

 NOTE 1: Other overlay definitions in OMAF are not excluded from ITT4RT.
 Which overlay definition(s) from OMAF are adopted for overlays in ITT4RT is currently TBD.
 Optional user interactivity flags such as for definining moveability, resizing of the overlay may be added later to the 3gpp_overlay parameter.